miteshtiwary123/miteshtiwary123/README.md

 ## 🚀 About Me
-I am a full stack data scientist.
+I am a full stack developer.
-I seek a challenging position in the area of Data Science, Machine Learning, Data Analysis & related fields where I can share my skills and expand my capabilities further in the pursuit of progressive career advancement.
+I seek a challenging position in the area of Data Science, Web Development, Machine Learning, Data Analysis & related fields where I can share my skills and expand my capabilities further in the pursuit of progressive career advancement.